aiya000/aho-bakaup.vim/README.md

 since:  2015-02-12

 # aho-bakaup.vim
-aho-bakaup.vim is auto backuper for vim.
+aho-bakaup.vim is auto backuper for vim .
 auto backup to directory when executed :write

+aho-bakaup supported \*NIX OS only .

 ## Introduce